thermal-vulpix/input-system/README.md

 Guide for personal use so I remember how to use the Unity 6 Input System.
 It is practically just an explanation for the files already included upon creating a brand new fresh project in Unity 6, and to help me get started faster with projects.
 Also, I love writing guides, so deal with it bucko.

 # Before you use
-Read the [official Unity documentation](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.17/manual/index.html) for the new Input System.
+Read the [official Unity documentation](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.17/manual/index.html) for the Input System.

 # How to install
 Clone the repository, drag and drop `input-system.unitypackage` inside your Unity 6 Project, and extract it.